MRAJEKO/UF1-Viewer-with-F1MV/readme.md

 ## What is Ultimate Formula 1 Viewer (UF1)?

 This app is a integration on <a href="https://muvi.gg/">MultiViewer for F1</a>.
 It adds a lot of visuals and information windows using the MultiViewer API.
 It is mainly build for personal use but is now open source for everyone to use.
-The goal of the all is to make watching Formula 1 more enjoyable and easier to follow.
+The goal of is to make watching Formula 1 more enjoyable and easier to follow.
 The app is focused on showing information that really helps you understand what is going on the session.
 A lot of status information, changes in the session and automatic switching between the most important stuff happening on track.

 > **Note:** This app requires <a href="https://muvi.gg/">MultiViewer for F1</a> to be installed.